akshaya24-V/DISCRETE-FOURIER-TRANSFORM-/README.md

 # RESULT:
-Both methods give the same output spectrum, hence verified.
+Both methods give the same output spectrum, therefore the results are verified.